mfinelli/utilities/readme.md

 # Utilities
 Random helpful scripts.

+## BW PDF
+This script will convert a color PDF into a black and white PDF.

+    $ ./bw-pdf.sh "input.pdf" "output.pdf"

 ## Prefix
 This script will rename files that begin with the first prefix substituting for the second.